-How to Come Home Happy While Succeeding at Your Job
+How to Come Home Happy While Succeeding at Your Job Few people are euphoric doing their jobs but misery is definitely not the price of getting ahead.

 One of the most problematic issue about being good at your job is staying positive throughout a stressful day and keeping your spirits, when things are not going as planned.
 And even when you're the best, you often have some setbacks.